Research Ethics Board

 For more information, please see the Frequently Asked Questions or to better understand how policies relate to your research feel free to contact the Office of Research Ethics at firstname.lastname@example.org or 420-5728.

-We seek to improve our procedures for implementing this policy and appreciate comments and recommendations you may have.
+We seek to improve our procedures for implementing the TCPS 2 and our SMU REB policies and appreciate comments and recommendations you may have.

 No research with human participants shall begin before approval is received from the University's Research Ethics Board.
 Research protocols must have a valid Certificate of Acceptability/Continuation for Research Involving Humans.